Uberspace/lab/source/guide_pretix.rst

 Step 2
 ------
-Install the requirements for Pretix_:
+Install the requirements for pretix_:

 ::